 Where are renters in moving to and from?

-Welcome to the Apartment List’s first quarterly Renter Migration Report of the new decade!
+Welcome to Apartment List’s quarterly Renter Migration Report.
 In this report, we analyze data on millions of searches to see where our users are preparing to move, shedding new light on the migration patterns of America’s renters.
-These patterns are of particular importance, as long-distance moves are often motivated by employment opportunities, with research showing that residential mobility can drive economic advancement.
+This iteration of our migration report takes on added significance as it provides our first glimpse of how moving trends might be affected by the COVID-19 pandemic.

 Read on for our analysis of some of the key insights we observe and please explore the interactive map at the top of the report to draw insights of your own.

 As orders to shelter-in-place and social distance continue to grip the nation, moving has become difficult or impossible, and in some cases is banned outright by local guidelines.
 This temporary pause on moving activity is the most salient near-term impact of the pandemic on the housing market.
 That said, the data we explore in this report reflects apartment searches rather than completed moves, and search activity is continuing even amidst the pandemic.
 Although Google trends data shows a notable dip in volume for searches related to apartment rentals, the majority of renters appear to be undeterred from at least getting the search process underway.

 Digging into the data of users starting their searches on the Apartment List platform this spring, we observe temporary shifts in renter behavior, but not necessarily in the places renters are looking to move.
 Specifically, the share of renters with imminent move dates rose ten percent year-over-year as shelter-in-place orders started to go into effect in the latter half of March.1 At the same time, the share of renters that claim to be “just looking” on the site, rather than having fixed move-in dates, also rose rapidly throughout March.